 Here are our top tips on brushing your cat’s teeth:

 Similarly to humans, providing cats with a healthy and balanced diet will limit the chance of dental problems.
-Dry food in particular can help to maintain healthy teeth and gums.
+Although diet alone will not control plaque, specially formulated dental diets may help to maintain healthy teeth and gums.

 Avoid feeding them sugary treats.
 Although sugar isn’t poisonous to cats, it has no nutritional value and can erode enamel, leading to tooth decay and even dental disease.
 Instead, take a look at what to feed your cat in our guide.